 Retinal migraine is another rare subtype of migraine aura.
 It affects vision in one eye only.
 It may cause temporary blindness or the appearance of flickering lights in that eye.

-Migraine with aura may occur when a wave of electrical activity moves across the visual cortex of the brain, which is the part that processes visual signals.
+Migraine with visual aura may occur when a wave of electrical activity moves across the visual cortex of the brain, which is the part that processes visual signals.

-Triggers for migraine with aura include:
+Triggers for migraine with aura are the same as triggers for migraine without aura and include:

-- alcohol consumption, especially wine
+- alcohol consumption, especially wine consumption

 - caffeine consumption